Existence of Non-Obvious Divergent Trajectories in homogeneous spaces: Introduction

 In \cite{m} it was shown by Margulis that a unipotent subgroup has no divergent trajectories on $G/\Gamma$.
 Moreover, his argument shows that any quasi-unipotent subsemigroup has no divergent trajectories.
 Thus, it is natural to study the existence of divergent trajectories and non-obvious divergent trajectories under the action of diagonalizable subgroups of $G$.
-Since any diagonalizable subgroup of $G$ is a direct product of a compact set and an $\bbr$-diagonalizable subgroup, we focus on the later one.
+Since any diagonalizable subgroup of $G$ is a direct product of a compact set and an $\bbr$-diagonalizable subgroup, we focus on the latter.

 Let $T$ be a maximal $\bbr$-split torus in $G$.
-Let $A$ be a subgroup of $T$.
-It was conjectured by Weiss in \cite{w} that the existence of divergent trajectories and of non-obvious ones can be deduced from the relation between the dimension of $A$ and the $\bbq$-rank of $G$.
-We show that the existence of such orbits also depends on the projection of $A$ onto the $\bbq$-simple factors of $G$.
+It was conjectured by Weiss in \cite{w} that the existence of divergent trajectories and non-obvious divergent trajectories for the action of a subgroup of $T$ on $G/\Gamma$ can be deduced from the relation between the $\bbq$-rank of $G$ and the dimension of the subgroup.